BabbleSim/ext_2G4_phy_v1/docs/README.md

 a response to a request and to pipe several consecutive requests.
 This can be done easily and safely for Tx and Wait requests.
-It would be more difficult though for a device to be able to pipe any request after a Rx or RSSI attempt.<br>
+It would be more difficult though for a device to be able to pipe any request after a Rx, RSSI, or CCA attempt.<br>
 But this Phy follows the principle of not responding to a request until the time in which that request would have been completed.